10baole/NETWORK-APPLICATION/README.md

 ## Contributing
 Feel free to fork the repository, create a new branch, and submit pull requests for improvements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments
-Special thanks to all contributors for making this project possible.